Ordering repeat prescriptions

 Collecting your prescription

-You can usually collect your prescription 5 working days after you have ordered it.
+You can usually collect your prescription from the pharmacy 5 working days after ordering.

 You can change your nominated pharmacy at any time: